 Action Description Financial Allocation € (%) Indicator(s) Milestone (2019) Target (2023) 1.
-Supporting micro-enterprise and artisanal seafood product development, improved quality and marketing, and research and development Actions to support the development of new products and businesses including market testing; support for improving the appearance, marketing and packaging of local products; exploring new supply chains and improving local supply chains; improved collaboration with partners and actors in the supply chain; research on market demand, shelf life, catchment areas etc; and support for feasibility studies and research projects into marine related topics identified as having potential for economic benefit and job creation, including within the blue growth / maritime sector. €194,940 (50%) # of businesses supported # of new products 1 6 3 12 2.
-Development of new and existing local processing activities Actions to develop and encourage local artisan processing, new processing facilities, development and upgrading of current facilities; and support for existing companies to adopt or use processing technologies. €77,976 (20%) # of businesses supported 3 8

-Theme 1 - Economic Development of Coastal Areas (60% of FLAG Programme, €974,700) 3.
-Improving pier and harbour infrastructure for fishing and aquaculture Support to improve landing facilities at smaller piers and harbours e.g. (cranes / hoists for removing catch from boats more quickly, storage facilities and compounds, and ice to ensure product remains fresh,), improving access to and within island communities, and enhancement of marine infrastructure for multi-sectoral use e.g. Support for pontoons ensuring that access to water is safe and accessible for all marine users. # of marine infrastructure improvements 1 3
+Supporting micro-enterprise product development, improved quality and marketing, and research and development 1.
+Supporting micro-enterprise product development.
+Actions to support the development of new products and businesses including market testing; support for improving the appearance, marketing and packaging of local products; support with e-commerce;; improved collaboration with partners and actors in the supply chain; research on market demand, shelf life, catchment areas etc; and support for feasibility studies and research projects into marine related topics identified as having potential for economic benefit and job creation; and support to develop and encourage local artisan processing, new processing facilities, development and upgrading of current facilities; and support for existing companies to adopt or use processing technologies, including within the blue growth / maritime sector. €121,097 (40%) # of businesses supported # of new products 3 2 6 Improving pier and harbour infrastructure for fishing and aquaculture Support to improve landing facilities at smaller piers and harbours e.g. (cranes / hoists for removing catch from boats more quickly, storage facilities and ice to ensure product remains fresh), and enhancement of marine infrastructure for multi-sectoral use e.g. Support for pontoons ensuring that access to water is safe and accessible for all including those with disabilities.
+Support for projects which can improve energy efficiency/use of clean and green natural resources within pier and harbour infrastructure. # of marine infrastructure improvements 1 5